Azure/osdu-developer/docs/src/index.md

-# OSDU Personal Instances
+# OSDU Developer

-OSDU Developer is an open-source solution to enable easy creation of Personal Instances of OSDU running in the Azure Public Cloud.

-## What is it?
+## Overview

-This Azure Developer CLI (AZD) integrated solution, along with a one-click deployment option, allows engineers to explore authoring applications or work directly on individual or custom OSDU services prior to transitioning to a fully managed service offering like ADME.
+OSDU Developer is an open-source solution designed to enable the creation of lightweight, personal instances of [OSDU™](https://osduforum.org/osdu-data-platform-primer-1/) running on the Azure Public Cloud.
+These personal instances are tailored specifically for developers and work with the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview).
+This allows engineers to explore and author applications or work directly on technology prior to the transition to a fully managed service offering.
+A simplified one-click deployment capability with less development features is also available.

+!!!
+Note
+    Microsoft recommends using [Azure Data Manager for Energy (ADME)](https://azure.microsoft.com/en-us/products/data-manager-for-energy) on production workloads and integration testing.

-The primary objective is to offer an environment for use as an inner loop development cycle within an organization’s own cloud tenant while working and exploring with the open-source codebase.
-This engineering environment is easy to work with and strives to ensure compliance through a flexible infrastructure framework, providing a path to explore the depth of OSDU.
+The primary goal for this solution is to provide an environment that can help function within an inner loop process providing faster feedback for developers.
+This personal environment strives to be user-friendly yet maintain compliance with varying organizational standards.
+It offers a flexible framework to facilitate deeper exploration of OSDU™ capabilities.

-Deploying a personal instance of the OSDU open-source solution on Azure Cloud delivers practical insights into early development and integration processes.
-It ensures transparency, cost-efficiency, and flexibility, while enabling essential application and cloud developer scenarios.
+Deploying personal instances provide valuable insights into early-stage development and integration processes.
+It emphasizes transparency, cost-efficiency, and flexibility, empowering developers to engage in essential application and cloud development scenarios.

+!!!
+Note
+    Learn more about how inner and outer loop concepts can enhance developer productivity by viewing a discusion with Scott Hanselman, VP of Developer Community at Microsoft on the Planet Argon Podcast [The Fear Factor in Maintainable Software](https://www.youtube.com/watch?v=V5OhIjn7pJo)

 ### Key Benefits

-- **Observability and Transparency:**  Direct interaction with the resources, software, and components of the solution facilitates enhanced observability through logs, dashboards, and source code debugging, providing transparency crucial for developers.
+**Observability and Transparency:**  Interact directly with resource and software components within the solution to facilitate enhanced observability through logs, dashboards, and source code debugging.

-- **Cost Efficiency:**  By deploying with minimal resources, cluster compute, and omitting costly features like disaster recovery (DR) and backup, consumption costs are minimized.
+**Cost Efficiency:**  Deploy with minimal resource consumption omitting costly features like disaster recovery and backup to minimize consumption costs.

-- **Flexibility:**  Supports scenarios such as:
+**Flexibility:** Provide adaptable infrastructure to meet various organizational needs.

-- **Virtual Network Injection:** Allows for flexible network designs with site-to-site VPN connections and integration with preexisting networks.
+- Virtual Network Injection - Flexible network designs, including site-to-site VPN connections and integration with preexisting networks.

-- **Controlled Access:** Supports both public and private ingress along with the ability to layer your own routing solutions for ingress, such as Azure Firewall and Azure Front Door.
+- Controlled Access - Public or private ingress, with the option to layer your own routing solutions for ingress, such as Azure Firewall or Azure Front Door.

-- **Software Isolation**:** Override and isolate the defined software customizations while extending into additional custom software configurations.
+- Software Isolation - Override and isolate defined software configurations as well as extend with custom configurations.

-### Scenarios
+### Use Cases

-Several scenarios illustrate the practical applications of this approach, such as:
+Several use cases illustrate the practical applications for this approach.

-- **Service Development:** Enables engineers to create, update, debug, and work with integrated OSDU services.
+**Service Development:** Create, update, debug, and work directly with OSDU services.

-Application Development: Allows for easy developer integration with applications being developed for initial testing prior to integration with a managed service offering.
+**Application Development:** Easy development for applications prior to integration with a managed service offering.

-- **Innovate with Azure-Specific Technologies:**  Fork and extend the solution to explore deeper integration with Azure-specific tools and technologies such as Azure Fabric, Co-Pilot, and Power Platform, impacting various Azure integration points.
+**Technology Innovation:**  Fork and extend exploring deeper integration with various technologies such as Azure Fabric, Co-Pilot, and Power Platform.

-- **Training and Onboarding:**  Provides a valuable opportunity for training new employees on Azure within the OSDU framework, offering hands-on experience in a controlled environment.
+**Training and Onboarding:**  Train new employees on the OSDU™ platform, offering hands-on experience in a controlled environment.

-## Main features
+## Features

  | **Feature**            | **Description**                                                                                                    |
 |------------------------|--------------------------------------------------------------------------------------------------------------------|